gojutin/buzzwords/README.md

 `git clone https://github.com/gojutin/buzzwords `

 ###**Step 2**
-This app uses Firebase for the persisted data.

 Create a new Firebase database at [https://firebase.google.com/](https://firebase.google.com/).

 In the Firebase Console, change the Firebase rules to `true` for the **".read"** and **".write"** properties in the **Rules** tab of your database. ***This is not recommended in a production application***

 Add your Firebase config object to `src/db.js`.

 ###**Step 3**